THE VFA PIONEER HISTORIES PROJECT

 JW: I’m sorry to interrupt again, but were you able to help write some of the rules?

-PK: Actually, the rules I remember were the first drafts of Title IX.
-I got to work on it.
-The work had already started with Berkeley and doing affirmative action programs.
-This was all just the beginning.
-It was convincing people that certain things needed to be done before you got to the point of actually writing the rules and regulations.
-Title IX was a law so the very first step was to actually sit down to draft regulations.
+PK: Actually, no, this issue was handled by the then director.
+I did work on the first drafts of Title IX.
+The work had already started with Berkeley and affirmative action programs.
+This was just the beginning.
+It was convincing people that certain things needed to be done before you got to the point of writing the rules and regulations.
+Title IX was a law passed in 1972 so the very first step was to sit down to draft regulations.

-JW: Title IX says you can’t discriminate on the basis of sex in education but what did that mean?
+JW: Title IX says you can’t discriminate based on sex in education but what did that mean?

 PK: They’re still fighting about it.
 We’ve taken it to a different level in terms of harassment of women in higher education and what kind of processes are required for fairness both to the woman and to the accused.
 The rules just changed recently.